Dún Laoghaire: Museum

 The National Maritime Museum of Ireland is housed in Mariners' Church, which formerly served the Royal Navy.
 It is directly inland from the East Pier.
 The building has been completely renovated and reopened.

 Libraries

-Overlooking the harbour and beside the maritime museum is the DLR Lexicon, the central library and cultural centre of DLR County Council.
-It opened in 2014, replacing the Carnegie library opened in 1912 on Library Road.
+Overlooking the harbour and beside the maritime museum is the DLR Lexicon, the central library and cultural centre of Dún Laoghaire-Rathdown.
+It opened in 2014, replacing the Carnegie library which had opened in 1912 on Library Road.
 Costing an estimated €36.6 million, the new building attracted much criticism prior to its opening on account of its size and design.
 The large building also contains the county library headquarters.

 Other community facilities

 Community facilities include the Boylan Community Centre, the Dún Laoghaire Scout Den, and a community information service in the tower building of St Michael's Church.

 Rescue services

 An inshore and offshore lifeboat operated by the RNLI are based in Dún Laoghaire Harbour.
 The offshore boat is normally moored adjoining the Carlisle Pier.
 The inshore boat is stored in a stone shed at the base of the East Pier.
 Until recently lifeboat crews were called to duty using a maroon launched from the shore base.